 Don’t just read through your notes.
 Try rewriting them once or even up to three times on a separate paper!

-The act of repeatedly writing down and seeing the same information will make the information easier to remember on your exam day.
+The study habit of repeatedly writing down and seeing the same information will make the information easier to remember on your exam day.

 After studying visuals for your exam, it is essential to practice describing them and explaining the information they present.

-It won’t be useful to study visuals if you don’t practice explaining the information they present.
+Studying visuals won’t be useful if you don’t practice explaining the information they present.
 Because then, the image you studied might pop into your head during the exam, but it won’t help you since you won’t be able to elaborate on it.